thxshogun01/monad/TWITTER_SETUP.md

 // Check stored user data
 console.log('Stored user data:', localStorage.getItem('twitter_user_data'));

+// Check session storage for token secret console.log('Token secret:', sessionStorage.getItem('oauth_token_secret'));
 ```

 ## Production Deployment

-1. Deploy your server to a hosting service (Heroku, Vercel, etc.)
+1. Deploy your application to a hosting service (Netlify, Vercel, etc.)
 2. Update your Twitter App's callback URLs to your production domain
-3. Set environment variables on your hosting platform
+3. Update the `CALLBACK_URL` in `twitter-config.js` to your production domain
 4. Test the complete OAuth flow in production

 ## Support

 If you encounter issues:
 1. Check the Twitter Developer Console for app status
-2. Verify your OAuth settings are correct
+2. Verify your OAuth 1.0a settings are correct
 3. Check browser console for JavaScript errors
-4. Ensure your server logs for backend errors
+4. Verify OAuth signature generation is working correctly

 ---

-**Note:** This implementation uses the "plain" PKCE method for simplicity.
-For production, consider using "S256" for better security.
+**Note:** This implementation uses OAuth 1.0a with the `/authenticate` endpoint for better user experience.
+The `force_login=false` parameter ensures users can use their existing Twitter sessions.